top of page

 IMG_9779.jpeg

 My original plan for this piece was to create an alebreje based on a bird.
 However, after sculpting this, it ended up much smaller than I had anticipated.
 I scrapped this piece and decided to make a seastar instead.
 Seastars are a keystone species and are vital to our ocean's ecosystem.
 As for my process, I began by sculpting a half circle before scoring and slipping the appendages.
-This week, I intend to add tissue paper as well as acrylic paint.
+Then, I carved out the bottom of the limbs and added finer details.
+After this, I added acrylic paint and created a background as well as a poster.

 IMG_9774.jpeg